 I’ve always had a bit of an issue with store bought herbs.
-Unless they were organic, I rarely bought dried herbs.
-Firstly, they are pretty expensive for what they are and how much you get, and secondly, was any pesticides or herbicides used in the production of the herbs?
+Unless they were organic, I rarely bought the dried variety.
+Firstly, they are pretty expensive for what they are and how much you get, and secondly, was any pesticides or herbicides used in the production of them?
 I’ve had pesticide and herbicide poisoning before, I don’t really want to go down that track again.

 The best time to harvest your herbs is before 10am, while the essential oils are still at their full potency and haven’t been affected by the sun yet.

 You want to look for fresh, strong green leaves and foliage.
 Anything brown or wilted, leave where it is or put into the compost.

 If you are harvesting flowers, pick them as they start to bloom before they’ve fully opened and flowered.